Eating and drinking

 You will be able to drink clear liquids, such as gelatin, tea, broth, or protein drinks.
-Do not use a straw or drink carbonated liquids, such as soda until you are passing gas.
+Do not use a straw or drink carbonated liquids, such as soda, until you pass gas.

-Some patients can have a general low-fiber diet in the afternoon.
-The low-fiber diet does not allow raw fruits, raw vegetables, or whole grains.
+Some people can have a low-fiber diet in the afternoon.
+You cannot eat raw fruits, raw vegetables, or whole grains.

 Catheters and drains

 You may have a catheter in your bladder.
 This drains urine after surgery.
 It will stay in 1 to 14 days.
 This is based on your surgery.